Sunarker/GAT-for-PPI/README.md

 #### How about the Reddit dataset?

-According to reddit, it is quite hard to implement the experiment of the Reddit dataset based on GAT.
+Generally, it is quite hard to implement the experiment of the Reddit dataset based on GAT.
 Two following reasons,

 1. You have to decompose a large Reddit graph into too many small graphs like DFS decomposition in GAT.
 And when you algin the size of the sub-graphs, you will find that it consumes too much memory.
 One trade-off is limit the size of each sub-graph without guaranttee of the isolated condition such as 10000 sub-graphs with the adj of size 1000x1000.